2009 swine flu pandemic in the United Kingdom: Public information

 The Department of Health announced on 29 April 2009 that they intended to send an information leaflet on swine flu to every household in the UK.
 The information leaflets were distributed at the beginning of May.
 On 29 April, Alan Johnson announced that television and radio advice would also be broadcast starting on 30 April.
 The slogan "Catch it, Bin it, Kill it" was used to encourage good hand and respiratory hygiene.
 On 30 April 2009, a swine flu information line was launched with advice on setting up "flu friends" (this is not the National Flu Line service mentioned below).

 The Department of Health Pandemic Plan (revised November 2007) states "UK health departments (directorate in Scotland) will run a national door drop and advertising campaign in Phase 5, alerting the public to the heightened risk, emphasising the need for personal preparation and socially responsible behaviour.
 A public information film will demonstrate how to slow the spread of the virus, and the National Flu Line service will be available.
 Information materials will also be available through primary care, pharmacies and on the Department of Health website."
 After criticism of the lateness of its launch, it was announced in late July that the National Flu Line service was to be launched on 24 July 2009.

 There are government websites with general information and the latest updates on human swine flu in England, Northern Ireland, Scotland, and Wales.

 The HPA website includes frequently updated advice for the public, advice on exclusion from schools and workplaces (and a document specifically for schools), and information for health professionals.

 During the initial containment phase of the swine flu outbreak the HPA published detailed information in daily and weekly reports linked from its Epidemiological data page on its website.
 On 2 July, when the policy of containment was dropped in favour of treatment of presumed cases, the daily updates of laboratory confirmed cases were stopped.
 A weekly epidemiological update and pandemic flu update are published each Tuesday, with much detailed information including regional information and breakdown by age.

 Control measures

 On 11 May 2009 UK epidemiologists at Imperial College London considered that H1N1 swine flu was spreading fast enough to justify the preparations for a pandemic.
 It was showing "sustained human-to-human transmission", thereby justifying the WHO's pandemic phase 5 rating.
 It is estimated that on average each person who contracts flu passes it on to between 1.4 and 1.6 other people, no worse than the three influenza pandemics of the twentieth century.
 Early analysis suggested that the spread was likely to be similar to the earlier pandemics.
 Up to the date of the study, clinical severity was similar to 1957 and less than 1918 flu pandemic.
-However, the clinical severity of the outbreak and how the virus will evolve cannot yet be predicted.
+However, the clinical severity of the outbreak and how the virus will evolve was yet to be predicted.